rdbruce/game/README.md

 ### pMath

-I have been saving the best for last
+I have been saving the best for last!

 The pen() functions implement the system of ODEs that describe the double pendulum.
 The functions take a system state struct as an input and return the equation's respective derivatives.
 ![our odes](ODE_system.png)